gromero/microtvm-blogpost-eval/README.md

 If the RPC server times out later on, it's likely there's been a fault in operator execution.
 Use the approach from point 2 above, and set a breakpoint at `TVMFuncCall` or the function in question.

-## Running autotunning on STM32F746 Discovery board
+## Running autotuning on STM32F746 Discovery board

 1. Clone everything (do not forget `--recursive` to clone submodules)
 2. Clone TVM and build it